phthhieu/spree_paypal_adaptive/README.md

 Refund note
 -------
+You have the ability to refund one of several parallel payments on order.
+You can refund only whole pay amount by this single pay.

 Receiver must set grant permission for pay refund:
 - in receiver PayPal account goto Profile -> My selling tools -> API access -> Grant API permission